Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - ½ tablespoon unsalted butter

 - 8 ounces white mushrooms sliced

 - ½ tablespoon beef base I use Better Than Bouillon

 - 1 tablespoon cornstarch

-- Reduce the heat of the skillet to medium and melt ½ tablespoon of butter.
-Add the sliced mushrooms to the skillet with a pinch of salt and stir to coat in the butter.
-Saute for about 5 minutes until the mushrooms soften and start to release their juices (sweat).
-Stir occasionally scraping the brown bits from the bottom of the pan.
+- Reduce the heat of the skillet to medium and melt ½ tablespoon unsalted butter.
+Add sliced mushrooms with a pinch of salt and stir to coat with the butter.
+Saute for 5 minutes, until the mushrooms are soft.
+Stir occasionally, scraping up the brown bits from the bottom of the pan.
+Add water and beef base to the skillet and stir to combine.
+Then, add the contents of the skillet to the slow cooker with your beef tips.½ tablespoon unsalted butter, 8 ounces white mushrooms, 1 pinch salt, 1½ cups water, ½ tablespoon beef base

-- Once the beef is tender, combine 1 tablespoon red wine with 1 tablespoon cornstarch and add to the slow cooker.
-Turn heat up to high and cook about 20 minutes until the gravy is thickened.
-Alternately, you can add the gravy to a skillet over medium heat and add the cornstarch/red wine mixture to the gravy and heat until thickened which will only take a minute or two.
+- Alternately, you can add the gravy to a skillet over medium heat and add the cornstarch/red wine mixture to the gravy and heat until thickened, which will only take a minute or two.

-- We recommend using a beef base/water combination in this recipe.
+- I recommend using a beef base/water combination in this recipe.
 You can find beef base in the soup aisle of your grocery store.
-Beef base will give the gravy a deep rich flavor, however, you can also substitute 1 ½ cups beef stock in place of the water/beef base combination.
+Beef base will give the gravy a deep rich flavor, however, you can also substitute 1 and a half cups beef stock in place of the water/beef base combination.
 Be sure to use beef stock (not broth) for maximum flavor results.